 Tri Counties Bank requires users to establish security questions which will be used in conjunction with automated security processes.
 This one-time set up will take a few short minutes and will establish questions that will be used later to authenticate your identity.
 The online banking system will use these questions at various times based on your typical online banking activity.

 You may be asked to answer security questions if:

 - You login at a time that is inconsistent with past usage

 - You delete the cookies from your internet browser

 - You select the “Forgot your Password” link to login

 - The online banking system is unable to determine the source of your login

 Multifactor Authentication is the process of using multiple methods of identifying information to establish the identity of our existing customers.
 As instances of internet fraud increase, it is no longer sufficient to use only a Signon ID and Password to access online banking.
 This additional feature will serve to better safeguard your privacy and security.

-2.)
-Why is the Bank requiring I answer additional Security Questions?
+2) Why is the Bank requiring me to answer additional Security Questions?